ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 * The path segment SEG2 is the value of the target attribute.

-The application-extension identifier "cri" defined in {{Section B of I-D.ietf-core-href}} is used to notate a CBOR Extended Diagnostic Notation (EDN) literal for a CRI or CRI reference.
+The application-extension identifier "cri" defined in {{Section 3.4 of I-D.ietf-cbor-edn-literals}} is used to notate a CBOR Extended Diagnostic Notation (EDN) literal for a CRI or CRI reference.
 This format is not expected to be sent over the network.

 Packed CBOR {{I-D.ietf-cbor-packed}} is also used, thus reducing representation size.
 Examples in this document especially refer to the values from the two shared item tables in {{sec-packed-cbor-tables}}.

-Finally, examples in this document consider a Group Manager with address \[2001:db8::ab\] and use the CoAP Content-Format ID 65087 for the media-type application/coral+cbor.
+Finally, examples in this document consider a Group Manager with address \[2001:db8::ab\] and use the CoAP Content-Format ID 65087 for the media type "application/coral+cbor".

 # Group Administration # {#overview}